trafficonese/widgetframe/README.md

 #### `frameWidget` function

 `frameWidget` function takes an existing htmlwidget as an argument and returns a new htmlwidget which when rendered, wraps the input htmlwdiget inside a responsive iFrame.
-This function can be used to kint htmlwidgets such that they are unaffected by parent HTML's CSS.
+This function can be used to knit htmlwidgets such that they are unaffected by the parent HTML file's CSS.
 This could be useful in [bookdown](https://bookdown.org/) or [R Markdown Websites](http://rmarkdown.rstudio.com/rmarkdown_websites.html) to embed widgets such that they are unaffected by the site's global CSS/JS.

 You can use `widgetFrame` inside your R Markdowns as shown below.